microsoft/Rexl/docs/UserGuide/Sections/05-Functions.md

   { LastName: "Mason", FirstName: "Sally", Id:215 },
 ]
 ```
-There are _not_ in opposite orders since there are items that share equivalent key values
+These are _not_ in opposite orders since there are items that share equivalent key values
 (`LastName` in this example).
 To produce the reverse of the first sorting, we can use
 the [_index_ of the item](#auto-indexing) as a tie breaker.
 That is,
 ```